 Build in time for the 4+ hour drive to get to Cradle Mountain-Lake Saint Claire National Park.
 If you have extra time, consider detouring for a short day trip to visit Launceston or to check out the stunning purple fields at the Bridestowe Lavendar Estate.

 At 1,545 meters, Cradle Mountain, may not be the highest mountain in Tasmania, but it’s jagged peaks make it by far the most imposing and most famous.
 If you’re planning to scale the mountain, be sure to start early in the day and be prepared (the final ascent is more difficult than you might expect – something I found out the hard way!).

 Your legs will probably be a bit tired at this point, so venture to West Coast of Tasmania to relax a bit in the fishing village of Strahan.

 Take one of the many day cruises on offer to visit this incredible rain forest (yes, a rain forest in Tasmania!) or just spend the day soaking in the relaxed atmosphere of this remote settlement.

 It’s a long drive back to Hobart, so break it up by spending your last night camping at the wonderful Mount Field National Park (there’s some hotel offerings available too if you don’t have a campervan or tent).

 Go for a few easy hikes to view the many beautiful waterfalls (the highlight of which is Russel Falls).

-This 5 day itinerary may be a bit rushed, but it’s possible to manage if you’re up for it!
+This 5 day Tasmania itinerary may be a bit rushed, but it’s possible to manage if you’re up for it!
 See the Tasmania 7 Day Itinerary for more info on these road trip stops.